thoughtspot/thoughtspot.github.io/_appliance/aws/about-aws.md

 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---
-AWS can provide lots of memory and CPU for your ThoughtSpot instance, and it can be easily updated from development instances.
+Amazon Web Services (AWS) can provide lots of memory and CPU for your ThoughtSpot instance, and it can be easily updated from development instances.

 Your database capacity will determine the number of instances you'll need and